Memehub-GmbH-Co-KG/MemeHub-Bot/messages.md

     {
       vote_type: string // The type of the vote, as deined in vote-types.json
       new_count: number // The new amount of votes of this type on the meme
-      meme_id: string // The if of the meme
       user_id: string // The id of the user that issued the vote
+      self_vote: boolean // Weather the poster voted his own meme (after the change)
+      meme: {
+        id: string // The id of the meme
         poster_id: string // The id of the user that posted the meme
+        private_message_id: string // The id of the message in the chat with the poster
-      self_vote: boolean // Weather the poster voted his own meme (after the change) }
+        group_message_id: string // The id of the message in the group }
+    }
     ```
   - `events:retract-vote`: A user retracted a vote